 - Avila Beach, California

 - Columbia, Maryland

 Congress Wealth Management onboarding process

-If you can meet the $500,000 investment minimum and want a customized, sophisticated portfolio, Congress Wealth Management could be a good fit.
-The firm’s highly-credentialed team goes beyond using the standard asset classes of stocks and bonds and instead uses more sophisticated products in an attempt to increase returns.
+If you can meet the $1 million investment minimum and want a customized, sophisticated portfolio, Congress Wealth Management could be a good fit.
+The firm’s highly credentialed team goes beyond the standard asset classes of stocks and bonds and instead uses more sophisticated products in an attempt to increase returns.
 Since Congress Wealth Management partners with outside investment managers, this also provides more options for designing portfolios.

 But this approach does have its downsides.
 Fees can be higher than average at Congress Wealth Management, and you won’t know exactly how much you may end up paying until you meet with a representative.
 Be sure to research multiple firms to ensure you find the right advisor for you.